Hexuro/.github/profile/README.md

 # Hexuro Foundation
-Hexuro is a project made to make game developers experience better by making the "Hexuro" Game Engine
+Hexuro is a project made to make developers experience better by making the "Hexuro" Game Engine and command line programs for a better workflow